Design

 The principal material used for the library is timber, with the windows in yellow cedar and the furniture in western hemlock.
 Classic Veneers bring warmth and elegance to the space; Photography by Suryan // Dang

 It is a place where children are empowered to think critically, creatively and visiting here has become a cherished part of their routine.
-Enlarged yellow cheddar windows from Canadian Wood allow in both natural light and ventilation, reducing the reliance on artificial light and mechanical ventilation.
+Enlarged yellow cedar windows from Canadian Wood allow in both natural light and ventilation, reducing the reliance on artificial light and mechanical ventilation.
 Glazing is done by Saint Gobain; Photography by Suryan // Dang

 There’s something undeniably peaceful about reading a good book in the heart of nature.
 You plop down under a tree, crack open a novel and suddenly, it’s a sensory escape like no other.
 Now imagine bringing that very feeling into the heart of a bustling city.
 That’s exactly what one newly designed 4,500 sq ft library in Mumbai dubbed Forest of Knowledge does for all bibliophiles.